icodeologist/FocusedTimer/README.md

-# FocusClock - Pomodoro Timer ⏳🎵
+# FocusedTimer - Pomodoro Timer ⏳🎵

 FocusClock is a simple command-line Pomodoro timer that helps you stay focused and productive.
 It plays a focus song during work sessions and a break song during rest periods.